-Including: task management and help desk, cleaning audits, survey tools,
+Includes help desk, task management, cleaning audits, survey tools,

-Our core CAFM product fmfirst® is developed using the very latest technical innovation and through our close customer relationships.
-Our regular feedback groups and on-site visits ensure we have first-hand knowledge of current FM users needs and aim to provide the best possible software solutions.
+Our core CAFM product fmfirst® is developed using the very latest technical innovation and our close customer relationships.
+Our regular feedback groups and on-site visits ensure we have first-hand knowledge of current FM users needs in order to provide the best possible software solutions.

 fmfirst® supports maximum site efficiency and staff productivity, simply and effectively.
 Now available with optional SFG20 module.

-Fmfirst CAFM/SFG20 integration includes Core/industry specific modules eg. Over 100 HTM healthcare schedules. specifically designed for hospitals, NHS Trusts, dentists, vets and doctors’ surgeries.
+Fmfirst CAFM/SFG20 integration includes both core and industry specific modules with for example over 100 HTM healthcare sector schedules specifically designed for hospitals, NHS Trusts, dentists, vets and doctors’ surgeries.

 Gain access to the very latest industry guidelines for compliance to both statutory and industry standard maintenance requirements.